 Templates

-HTML templates can be displayed in raw, rendered using parameters or different layouts.
-As well as it is possible to return Markdown or JSON.
+HTML templates can be rendered raw, using parameters or in different layouts.
+It is also possible to return Markdown or JSON.

 The syntax is inspired by Django.
-It is generated by Selmer, you can consult its documentation for more advanced topics such as loops or filters.
+It is created by Selmer, you can refer to its documentation on more advanced topics like loops or filters.

 HTML

-Suppose you have an HTML template in the /resources/templates/theatre.html path.
+Let's say you have an HTML template at /resources/templates/theater.html.

 <!DOCTYPE html>